Journal of Applied Mathematics and Physics

 then (1.1) is oscillatory on.

-The proof is similar when x is eventually negative.
-Since is decreasing for all and, it is eventually of one sign and hence is eventually of one sign.
+is eventually of one sign.
 So we shall distinguish the following two cases to discuss:

-(II) for.
+(II) for

 Case (I).
 The proof that is eventually positive is similar to that in Theorem 1, so it is omitted here.